Tutorial: Set up SQL Data Sync between Azure SQL Database and SQL Server on-premises

-On the Choose the Sync Agent Gateway page, choose whether to use an existing agent or create a new agent.
+On the Choose the Sync Agent page, choose whether to use an existing agent or create an agent.

-If you chose Existing agents, select the existing agent from the list.
+If you choose Existing agents, select the existing agent from the list.

-If you chose Create a new agent, do the following things:
+If you choose Create a new agent, do the following things:

-Download the client sync agent software from the link provided and install it on the computer where the SQL Server is located.
+Download the data sync agent from the link provided and install it on the computer where the SQL Server is located.
 You can also download the agent directly from SQL Azure Data Sync Agent.